 The author Dr. Edwin Abbott wrote a funny parody of this idea in 1884 in his book Flatland: A Romance of Many Dimensions.
 Abbott was making fun of Victorian England and its rigid attitudes.
-The story itself is about a society of flat shapes that doesn’t want to believe in or acknowledge the existence of complex shapes from Spaceland because they find them threatening to their social order.
+The story itself is about a society of flat shapes that don’t want to believe in or acknowledge the existence of complex shapes from Spaceland because they find them threatening to their social order.

 Flattening Impacts Resiliency

 The challenge and main drawback of flattening everything is that you reduce the amount of resiliency to sudden change and make things more vulnerable to catastrophes.
-For example, a fractal object like a tree can take a lot of wind like you see in a hurricane.
+For example, a fractal object like a tree can take a lot of wind as you see in a hurricane.
 Even if some branches snap off, you’ve still got all the other branches and the tree will grow back.
 It’s self-repairing, and so is the forest as a whole.

 Now compare that to a manmade electrical grid with power lines going everywhere.
-If a few of those tree branches fall down on just a few powerlines during a hurricane, entire neighborhoods will lose power, sometimes for a quite a long time.
+If a few of those tree branches fall down on just a few powerlines during a hurricane, entire neighborhoods will lose power, sometimes for quite a long time.
 The system is not self-repairing and in fact, quite fragile.

 Antifragile Systems Benefit From Stress